pingcap/docs/reference/tools/user-guide.md

 # TiDB Ecosystem Tools User Guide

-Currently TiDB contains multiple ecosystem tools.
-Some of these have overlapping functionality, and some are different versions of same tools.
-This document gives introductions of each tools, illustrates the relationships between the tools, and describes the applicable tools specified for each scenarios and each TiDB versions.
+Currently, TiDB has multiple ecosystem tools.
+Some of them have overlapping functionality, and some are different versions of the same tool.
+This document introduces each of these tools, illustrates their relationship, and describes when to use which tool for each TiDB version.

 ## TiDB ecosystem tools overview